 Meetings are held on the last Sunday in January, and then the first Sundays of April, June, October, and December (we are dark in the summer).

-All meetings of the Riverside Historical Society are from 12:30 to 1:30 in a new location to be determined
+Meetings of the Riverside Historical Society are from 12:30 to 1:30. at the Riverside Medical Clinic in the downstairs conference room.

-We have a social hour from 11:30 am until 12:30 pm then a short meeting, followed by a presentation about some aspect of local history.
+We have a social hour (bring your own lunch) from 11:30 am until 12:30 pm then a short meeting, followed by a presentation about some aspect of local history.

 Questions?
 Please e-mail us at firstname.lastname@example.org